By David Alexander and Richard Cowan

-Ford testified that she could not remember the precise date or location of the alleged assault, but offered a detailed account of the incident itself in which she said a drunken Kavanaugh pinned her down, tried to remove her clothing and covered her mouth when she screamed.
+Ford testified that she could not remember the precise date or location of the alleged assault or how she got home afterward, but offered a detailed account of the incident itself in which she said a drunken Kavanaugh pinned her down, tried to remove her clothing and covered her mouth when she screamed.

 “What neighborhood was it in?
 I don’t know.
 Where’s the house?
 I don’t know.
 Upstairs, downstairs, where was it?
 I don’t know.
 But I had one beer.
-That’s the only thing I remember,” Trump said in his imitation of Ford’s testimony.
+That’s the only thing I remember,” Trump, who was himself accused during the 2016 presidential race of sexual misconduct with numerous women, said in his imitation of Ford’s testimony.

 “And a man’s life is in tatters,” Trump added.

 Appearing on NBC’s “Today” show, Flake said that “there’s no time and no place for remarks like that, that discuss something this sensitive at a political rally.”

 “It’s just not right.
 I wish he hadn’t … done it.
 I just say it’s kind of appalling,” Flake said of Trump’s comments.

 Speaking briefly to reporters, Collins said, “The president’s comments were just plain wrong.”
 She did not respond when asked if his comments would affect her vote on Kavanaugh’s confirmation.

 Trump’s fellow Republicans control the Senate by a 51-49 margin.
 That means if all the Democrats vote against Kavanaugh, Trump could not afford to have more than one Republican oppose his nominee, with Vice President Mike Pence casting a tie-breaking vote.

 So far, no Republicans have said they would vote against Kavanaugh.